zendesk/chariot-tooltips/README.md

 # Release

-When you have merge in all your changes from your branch.
-Run the following **IN MASTER**:
+When you have merged in your changes from your branch (via Github pull requests).
+Run the following `master`:

 	gulp release

 This gulp task will

-1. Bump version in package.json, bower.json
+1. Bump version in package.json
 1. Auto-generate documentation with js-doc
 1. Package release into the `release/` folder
-1. Commit the version bump changes in package.json, bower.json
+1. Commit the version bump changes in package.json
 1. Push the bump changes
 1. Tag with the new version

 After releasing, update the relevant files in your project which uses ChariotJS.
-Update version in bower/npm, or copy release/chariot.[min.]js, release/chariot.[min.]css into your project's `vendor/` folder.
+Update the version in your project's package.json, or copy the release/chariot.[min.]js, release/chariot.[min.]css files into your project's `vendor/` folder.

 # Copyright and License